ktorres63/100-days-of-code/day_29/README.md

   }
 </script>
 ```
-Code to react wwhen the user has typed something
+Code to react when the user has typed something
 ```html
 <textarea>Type something here...</textarea>
 <script>